March 21, 2024

 Solving this problem by installing onsite chargers means offering convenience and efficiency to your residents and upping your competitive edge in the marketplace.

-Ultimately, upgrading properties with EV chargers will become an essential need, as combined sales of EVs and hybrid vehicles could represent close to a quarter of new vehicle sales in 2024.
+Upgrading properties with EV chargers will become an essential need, as combined sales of EVs and hybrid vehicles could represent 26% of global new vehicle sales in 2025.
 By 2030, there could be anywhere between 30 and 42 million EVs on the roads.
-Experts estimate that Americans will need 26 to 35 million EV charging ports to meet their charging needs at these levels.

 Multifamily housing will benefit the most from implementing EV charging stations, creating a win-win situation, in which tenants can have all their charging needs met and owners can boost their revenues and their property reputation and resident retention.

+As more state legislation supports the development of EV charging stations for multifamily properties, you can stay ahead of changing compliance requirements by deploying EV charging stations.
 Being an early adopter will also help you gain a competitive edge before a majority of multifamily properties embrace EV charging to keep up with compliance requirements.

 Local, state, and federal programs can offset the bulk of EV charger costs through incentive and rebate programs.
-This break allows property owners and managers to consider the installation of EV chargers a viable option.
+This allows property owners and managers to consider the installation of EV chargers a viable option.

 What Are the Benefits of Offering EV Charging for You and Your Tenants?

-Leveraging incentives is an agile way to bring EV charging capabilities to your multifamily property — your tenants will receive the access to charging they need, while you’ll experience savings from government programs and rebates.
-The EV market is thriving and installing EV chargers today makes your property stand out from the crowd.
+According to Tom Bowen, President of Qmerit Solutions: “Leveraging incentives is an agile way to bring EV charging capabilities to your multifamily property — your tenants will receive the access to charging they need, while you’ll experience savings from government programs and rebates.
+The EV market is thriving and installing EV chargers today makes your property stand out from the crowd.”

 Turning EV charging into a new source of revenue is an attractive benefit for multifamily property owners.
-Whether you decide to adopt a subscription model or charge a flat monthly fee to tenants, you can offset the cost of the project and generate a profit after just a few years, and EV charging stations for multifamily properties can also be combined with other electrification projects such as solar panels or battery storage to further amplify the impact and savings of your electrification initiatives.
+Whether you decide to adopt a subscription model or charge a flat monthly fee to tenants, you can offset the cost of the project and generate a profit after just a few years, and EV charging stations for multifamily properties can also be combined with other electrification technologies such as solar panels or battery storage to further amplify the impact and savings of your electrification initiatives.

 Offering EV charging can also improve tenant satisfaction and retention, resulting in lower costs linked to tenant turnover.
 Plus, EV charging can help foster a sense of community and attract tenants, employees, and investors who share your values.